 Where to Enjoy Outdoor Dining in San Francisco Right Now

-Now that San Francisco restaurants have resumed outdoor dining service, we can't wait to get back to our favorite places for great food in the summer sun.
+Now that San Francisco restaurants have resumed outdoor dining service, we can't wait to get back to our favorite places for great food.
+Don't worry about the fall weather, many places are armed with heaters and blankets to make the experience as enjoyable as possible.
 Here are some of our favorites, grouped by neighborhood, where you can enjoy some of San Francisco's legendary cuisine.

 Bayview and Dogptach

 A pizza truck turned brick oven is doling out delicious pies that's making people line up in the Bayview.
 Enjoy them at the covered picnic benches.

 Magnolia Brewing (2505 Third St.)